 7. Manu Twice – instagram

 A street artist whose pallette and style you would expect to see more in a fine art gallery, his murals are big, impactful and eye-catching.
 Painting since the 90’s his paintings of the human form have become recognisable around the city and highly photogenic.

 8. Francisco de Pajaro aka.
 Art Is Trash – instagram

 Bursting onto the scene about five years ago now.
 De Pajaro made his name as ‘Art is Trash’ by converting rubbish left over on the street into mini pieces of art which will then be collected and disposed of by the local authorities.
 Carrying with him tape and marker pens he creates his temporary artworks in all of five minutes doing whatever springs to mind.
 He created a number of pieces during a six month stint in London in 2013 and you can see those here.

 9. Btoy – instagram

 A stencil artist Andrea Michaelsson otherwise known as Btoy learned her trade alongside the Frenchman C215 as early innovators of the stencil technique and their works have a complimentary feel to each other.
 She uses a variety of techniques in order to create her works and can blend a number of them together in order to create the finished product.
 Her portraits be seen dotted around the doorways of the gothic quarter.

 10. Zosen and Mina Hamada – Zosen instagram & Mina instagram

-Zosen and Mina are an Argentinian / Japanese couple who are based in Barcelona and whose styles merged from around 2012 where their complementary styles found themselves gelling more and more.
+Zosen and Mina are an Argentinian / Japanese street artist couple who are based in Barcelona and whose styles merged from around 2012 where their complementary styles found themselves gelling more and more.
 As with other artists in this list, their work is colourful and abstract.
 Both still do their own work and exhibitions but in terms of the work they are currently best known for, it is their collective pieces as a duo.